pbierkortte/AI-Prompt-Toolkit/tools/llm_contextual_summary.md

 ### Design Philosophy

-The deliberately casual, unpunctuated phrasing is intentional.
-By avoiding overly structured instructions, the prompt preserves space for:
+The prompt embeds its own reasoning: to know everything, you must let go of where you started.
+By flowing naturally rather than directing rigidly, the prompt preserves space for:
 - **Organic synthesis** - Natural connections emerge rather than forced categorization
 - **Emergent insights** - The AI can surface unexpected patterns without being constrained by predefined frameworks
 - **Authentic wandering** - True free-association that captures nuances rigid prompts might miss